 AWL Agri Business Q4 FY26: Record Revenue, 14% Volume Growth & Volume-First Strategy for FY27-28

-AWL Agri Business delivered its highest-ever quarterly revenue of INR 21,000+ crores in Q4 FY26, with 14% volume growth, 40% EBITDA growth, and 54%+ PAT growth year-on-year.
-Full-year FY26 revenue crossed INR 74,000 crores with PAT exceeding INR 1,000 crores and volumes at 6.8 million metric tons.
-The company has adopted a volume-first strategy for FY27 and part of FY28, targeting mid-teens growth in Food & FMCG and aiming for INR 1,500–2,000 per ton EBITDA in foods post FY28.
+AWL Agri Business delivered record Q4 FY26 results with highest-ever quarterly revenue of INR 21,000+ crores (+18% YoY), 14% volume growth, 40% operational EBITDA growth, and 54%+ PAT growth on a consolidated basis.
+Full-year FY26 revenue crossed INR 74,000 crores with PAT exceeding INR 1,000 crores.
+The company has adopted a volume-first strategic approach for FY27 and part of FY28, targeting mid-teens growth in Food & FMCG and mid-single-digit growth in Edible Oil, with food EBITDA consolidation expected post 1.5 million tons volume milestone.

 *this image is generated using AI for illustrative purposes only.